Meat Share members

 The picking for the weekly share begins on Monday and the packing of shares is finished late Tuesday afternoon in order to give you extremely fresh produce.
 Although we try to get the newsletter out just as early as we can, we do like to wait until the share is packed up and finalized.
 Sometimes there are last minute changes to the contents and we want to make sure that you have the right information to accompany your pick-up.

 If there are changes to the share that occur after the newsletter has been sent (which happens occasionally), you may receive a follow-up email Tuesday night or Wednesday.
+If you have any feedback on the newsletter, recipe contributions or just general questions about the CSA, feel free to email us.

 We also post each newsletter on our blog and on our website.
 It generally gets posted to the web sometime on Wednesday or Thursday.
 You can also search our archive of recipes, farm stories and share contents at these sites.